 Media advisers, who are also reshuffling, will next week provide Computerworld with further details on the progress of the paper and planned release date.
 Responsibility for the discussion paper will remain with O'Conner.

-live in these electorates to vote for the Sex Party.
+colleagues who live in these electorates to vote for the Sex Party.
 We also need help on polling day in handing out How To Vote cards at polling booths.
-It's a fun day and the smartest way to support legalising R rated games and getting rid of internet filtering.
+It's a fun day and the smartest way to support legalising R rated games and getting rid of

 It's a party that stands for equality and social justice, for civil liberties and for freedom of choice.